How to clear the Dropbox cache folder

 The information in this article applies to all Dropbox users.

-You won't see this folder unless the ability to view hidden files and folders is enabled in your operating system.
+You won't see this folder unless hidden files and folders are visible on your computer.

-If you deleted a large number of files from your Dropbox, but your computer’s hard drive doesn't reflect these deletions, the files you deleted may be held in the cache folder.
+If you deleted a large number of files from your Dropbox account, but your computer’s hard drive doesn't reflect these deletions, the files you may still be in the cache folder.
 Dropbox keeps a cache of files for efficiency and emergency purposes.
 It's also used as a staging area for downloading and uploading files.

 Not using Dropbox yet?
 See how Dropbox can help you save space.